 Divorce Mediation Representation

 Spouses choosing mediation have the right to their own legal counsel.
 If the mediation process is successful, your lawyer will create the settlement agreement documents for the family court.
-If mediation fails, your Las Vegas mediation attorney can serve as your divorce lawyer through the normal court processes.
+If mediation fails, your mediation attorney can serve as your divorce lawyer through the normal court processes.
 Your divorce mediation attorney will:

 - Educate you on the mediation process